rnrhio513/my-bible/README.md

 # my-bible
-This is an online Bible viewer.
+an online Bible viewer.

+---

+This is my first web project, using:
++ HTML
++ CSS

+---